guo888/Chaos-detection/README.md

 There is demonstration of the methods on Logistic map and the grpahics shows the estimated value of chaos on the bifurcation diagram.

-The computation of the final graphic (FinalPic.png) takes some time (cca 3 hours on Inte I7 7th. gen.) in order to get faster result lower the iterations to e.g. 100, EnD2 = 100;
+The computation of the final graphic (FinalPic.png) takes some time (cca 3 hours on Intel i7 7th. gen.) in order to get faster result lower the iterations to e.g. 100, EnD2 = 100;